engagementlab/CivicSeed/doc/configuration.md

 ####  Account Emails

 Civic Seed requires an SMTP service that can send multiple emails to users.
+If email service or credentials are not provided, or are incorrect, Civic Seed will still run but any features that send e-mail will fail.

-[Mailgun](http://www.mailgun.com/) is a recommended service that can send out 1000s of emails for free.
+[Mailgun](http://www.mailgun.com/) is a recommended service that can send out thousands of emails for free.
 (Google limits to 200 msg/day by comparison.)
-Refer to [Nodemailer documentation](http://www.nodemailer.com/docs/smtp) for a list of supported mail services.
+Refer to [Nodemailer documentation](https://github.com/andris9/nodemailer-wellknown#supported-services) for a list of supported mail services.
 You can set it using the `EMAIL_SERVICE` variable in the configuration file.
 Use the email and password provided by this service for the above `EMAIL_USER`, `EMAIL_PW`, and `EMAIL_TO` configuration variables.

-(TODO: What happens if no SMTP service is provided?
-Civic Seed should still run if the settings are not provided.)